Settled Status Mythbuster

 MYTH: “I can’t apply for the Settlement Scheme because I don’t have an Android phone”

-The application for Settled Status is online and can be done from any device (eg laptop or phone).
+The application for Settled Status is online and can be done from any device (eg laptop or smart phone).
 All applications go through three steps:

 - identity checking